 Black Friday 2021 has just been and gone, and we’re still though it didn’t break 2020’s record for online spending, it came close.
 Among all the discounts however, there were plenty of brands who chose to do something a bit different.
-We’ve already looked at some of the most interesting campaigns we saw over this period [INSERT LINK TO OTHER BLOG] but we wanted to look at those who went beyond the discounts and used this period to raise awareness or money for a worthwhile cause.
+We’ve already looked at some of the most interesting campaigns we saw over this period but we wanted to look at those who went beyond the discounts and used this period to raise awareness or money for a worthwhile cause.

 We loved looking back at Black Friday 2020 to see the brands who decided that Black Friday wasn’t all about discounts, so we decided to refresh it with a few campaigns from this year, while they are hot off the press.
 So here are some of our favorite examples.
 Have we missed anything?
 Let us know on Twitter or LinkedIn!

 One of the criticisms of Black Friday is that it promotes a culture of buying things just for the sake of buying things, rather than buying things that we actually need.
 Brands like Pretty Little Thing were essentially giving things away for next-to-nothing which attracted criticism for fueling this overproduction and overconsumption.